Atomic saturation of reduced powers: Introduction

-Concerning ultra-powers, lately Malliaris-Shelah \cite{MiSh:998} proves that $T$ being $\SOP_2$ suffice for $\triangleleft_\lambda$-maximality (and that $\gt = \gp$) and, in later work \cite{MiSh:1051}, that at least for a relative $\triangleleft^*_\lambda$ (see \cite{Sh:500}) this is ``iff".
-Part of the proof is axiomatized by Malliaris-Shelah \cite{MiSh:1070}.
+Concerning ultrapowers, lately, Malliaris-Shelah \cite{Sh:998} proved that a regular ultra-filter $ D $ on a cardinal $ \lambda $ is $ \lambda ^+$-good iff for any linear order $ M $ we have $ M^\lambda /D$ has no symmetric pre-cut with cofinality $ \le \lambda $.
+This was proved together with the theorem $ \mathfrak{p} = \mathfrak{t} $ and ``for a f.o. complete countable $T$, being $\SOP_2$ suffices for $\triangleleft_\lambda$-maximality".
+In a later work \cite{Sh:1051}, it is proved that at least for a relative $\triangleleft^*_\lambda$ (see \cite{Sh:500}) this is ``iff" assuming a case of G.C.H., relying also on works with Dzamonja \cite{Sh:692}, and with Usvyastov \cite{Sh:844}.
+Part of the proof is axiomatized by Malliaris-Shelah \cite{Sh:1070}.

-Note also that \cite{Sh:1019} deals with saturation but only for ultra-powers by $\theta$-complete ultrafilters for $\theta$ a compact cardinal; and also with $\omega$-ultra-limits.
+Note also that \cite{Sh:1019} deals with saturation but only for ultrapowers by $\theta$-complete ultra-filters for $\theta$ a compact cardinal; and also with $\omega$-ultra-limits.

 Now what do we accomplish here?